The employment-based permanent residence process is generally comprised of three phases:

 It is only during this last phase that the Executive Actions allows for greater flexibility for foreign nationals, it could take upwards of 10 years for foreign nationals from countries like India or China to have their priority date become current, during which time a normal employee would receive promotions or transfers, but current PERM rules require that the employee be in the same or similar job as they had been nearly a decade earlier.

-The USCIS currently charges a $1,070 filing fee per I-485 application ($635 for children under the age of 14).
+The USCIS charges filing fee per I-485 application (USCIS charges a reduced fee for children under the age of 14).
 This fee, as well as any attorney fees or other expenses, may be paid by the employer, employee, or a third party and, as with the I-140 Petition, the employer may require the foreign national employee to pay back all or part of the legal and/or USCIS filing fees if he/she leaves employment within a certain period of time after obtaining permanent resident status.